onyx-m2/onyx-m2-common/README.md

 # Transports

 The transport abstraction is used to communicate between components of the project (m2, server, clients, etc).
 It exposes a pausable event stream.
+Transports are further categorizes as 'direct' or not.
+A direct transport is directly connected to the M2 device.

 A transport implements the following functions: